Kxffie/UrsinaWebsiteRedesign/src/content/docs/reference/basics.md

 ## Button Prefab

-The `Button` prefab in Ursina is a specialized entity designed for creating interactive buttons in 2D or UI space.
-It inherits from the `Entity` class and provides additional functionality for handling mouse input and button events.
+The <span class="syntax">Button</span> prefab in Ursina is a specialized entity designed for creating interactive buttons in 2D or UI space.
+It inherits from the <span class="syntax">Entity</span> class and provides additional functionality for handling mouse input and button events.

 ### Importing the Button Prefab

-You can import the `Button` prefab using the following import statement:
+You can import the <span class="syntax">Button</span> prefab using the following import statement:

 ```python
 from ursina.prefabs.button import Button